 In the Philippines, Toyota Wigo and other smaller vehicles are beginning to take the spotlight.

-People want something that’s easy to manoeuvre in the jam-packed roads in the country, as well as something that can help them curb the rising cost of gasoline—which makes hatchbacks a smart choice.
+People want something that’s easy to maneuver in the jam-packed roads in the country, as well as something that can help them curb the rising cost of gasoline—which makes hatchback cars a smart choice.